Pullover and Cardigan

-Black pullover or cardigan embroidered with the school logo or crest.
+Black pullover or cardigan embroidered with the school logo.
 All students are expected to possess one of these items.

 In class, the school uniform should not be covered by any other item of clothing.